HasseneFliss/multi-tier-kubernetes/README.md

 The ingress and dns problem is resolved locally.

 # multi-tier-kubernetes
-Angular front end on nginx, SpringBoot APIs and MongoDB Angular front end served by nginx , communication with SpringBoots via API which is connected to MongoDB
+Angular front end on nginx, SpringBoot APIs and MongoDB.

+Angular front end served by nginx , communication with SpringBoots via API which is connected to MongoDB

 ## Preparation